viamrobotics/docs/docs/components/encoder/am5.md

 ## Requirements

-1. To configure an AM5-AS5048 Encoder, you must add an I2c bus needs to your board:
+1. To configure an AM5-AS5048 encoder, you must add an I2C bus needs to your board:

     ```json-viam
     {